The Five Precepts

 “Do not be sexually impure.”

-I remain always in ecstatic embrace within the dakini or hero (Khandro and Pawo) by respecting the intrinsic equality of myself and others.
-I respect my intimate partner at all levels.
-I recognize that celibacy and non-celibacy have the same principle: to devote the body to liberation.
-Therefore, I commit to wielding my sexuality for the realized union of body, mind and emotions, and for the integrity of self, other, community and society.
+I remain always in ecstatic embrace with the inner consort (1) through self-compassion and respecting the intrinsically complete buddha-nature of myself and others.
+I respect my intimate partner at all levels as an equal partner.
+I recognize that celibacy and non-celibacy have the same principle: to devote the body to liberation of oneself and others.
+Therefore, I commit to wielding my sexuality or celibacy for the realized union of body, mind and emotions, and for the integrity of self, other, community and society.
 I avoid sexual exploitation, manipulation, deception, discrimination, harassment, and objectification.
 I undermine misogyny by respecting marriage, relationships and sexuality.
+I undermine abuse and infidelity by being transparent and honest about my relationship status.
+I undermine abuse by seeking enthusiastic verbal consent in my romantic relationships understand that consent may not be possible in asymmetrical power relationships.
+I recognize that causing others to break their vows is the same as breaking vows myself and therefore I abide by the vows of others, refraining for sexual relationships with monastics or those in monogamous relationships.
 I respect the expression of the spectrum of genders within myself and others as it manifests according to each person’s art of being.
 I disentangle sexual relationships from asymmetrical power relationships in order to undermine the patriarchal systems that have exploited women, girls, and other vulnerable and marginalized people for centuries.

 4. Avoiding false speech